kaazing/universal-client/javascript/KaazingJMSClientLibrariesFacade.md

-# Kaazing JMS Client Libraries Facade
+# Kaazing Javascript JMS Client Libraries Facade
-Kaazing JMS Client Libraries Facade:
+Kaazing JavaScript JMS Client Libraries Facade:
 * Implements basic publish-subscribe functionality for JMS to help developers in getting started with their JMS WebSocket projects
 * Provide developers with the reference implementations for using Kaazing AMQP JavaScript client libraries